Underneach/IC-P---Icon-changer-Pumper/README.md

 Changing EXE / SCR icon and File Pump

 Download Builed EXE File - https://github.com/Underneach/ICP---Icon-changer-Pumper/releases
-ResourceHacker.exe (only this name, otherwise nothing will work / you can download it from the off-site) icp.exe must be in the same folder
+ResourceHacker.exe (only this name, otherwise nothing will work / you can download it from the off-site) and icp.exe must be in the same folder